 You can delete a group from the system.
 Any users who belong only to that group will no longer be able to sign in to the Tenant Manager or use the tenant account.

-- You must be signed in to the Tenant Manager using a supported browser. - You must belong to a user group that has the Root Access permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Root Access permission.
+See Tenant management permissions.

 1. Select ACCESS MANAGEMENT > Groups.